samson84/asterisk-demo/readme.md

 ### Instructions for testing

 Switch off the `STUN` feature of the SIP clients for all tests and usage.
-The SIP clients should be in the same subnet with the Asterisk's docker's host.
+The SIP clients should be in the same network with the Asterisk's docker's host.
+Zoiper VoIP client is used for testing this solution: [zoiper].

 #### A local subscriber registers and a speech path test:
  1. Get a SIP client and log in with `6001@<asterisks_server_ip>`, where the `<asterisk_server_ip>` is the docker host machine's IP address.